A brief essay, chiefly in narrative form,

 This document is copyright © 1996 Peter Ravn Rasmussen.

 The founding of the first Danish East India Company was based chiefly on hopes and ambitions that had been aroused by the enormous revenues produced by the initial ventures of the British and Dutch companies.
-At the same time, there was a desire upon the part of the Danish monarch to play a dominant role in contemporary world trade, a desire that was apparently not always wholeheartedly endorsed by the Danish merchants of the period.
+At the same time, there was a desire upon the part of the Danish monarch to play a dominant role in contemporary world trade, a desire ordering your ucsd application at this amazing services will be really good option that was apparently not always wholeheartedly endorsed by the Danish merchants of the period.

 In fact, the Danish trading venture proved to be without large or durable profits.
 The company itself lasted for only 34 years, and, throughout its existence, the company brought only seven cargoes of asiatic goods to Copenhagen.